 How retailers can shift seamlessly into the work-from-home era during COVID-19

 A guide on how retailers can start mirroring tech companies and transition their employees into the WFH life.

 WFH may seem like a temporary solution to help contain the coronavirus right now, but it doesn’t mean retailers shouldn’t consider it a long-term policy post-pandemic.

 Although some countries are easing restrictions, many businesses are still hesitant to lift social distancing measures and welcome workers back into office spaces.
 While the tech industry has based entire frameworks on flexible work policies and were well-equipped to handle these mandated self-isolation practices, the retail and fashion industry have had less structure to prepare for this.

 Now is the time to start adopting a more lenient company culture.
 We lay down the 5 ways retailers can help their employees seamlessly transition into remote work and start acting like a tech company.

 1. Cabin fever, no problem

-As your company goes completely digital, the easiest way to feel any sense of connection with your colleagues and sanity for your own mental health is by using popular video conferencing platforms such as Zoom.
+As your company goes completely digital, the easiest way to feel any sense of connection with your colleagues and sanity for your own mental health is by using video conferencing platforms such as Zoom.
 Although most retail jobs such as buying, merchandising and design depend mostly on in-person interactions, video calls are a simple solution to review assortments or strategically plan on ways to deal with any other issues down the line.

 At traditional retail companies, corporate messenger tools such as Lync are typically used to instant message in real-time.
 It does essentially what you need it to do, chat to your coworkers when need be.
 As the capabilities aren’t extensive, consider implementing Slack instead – a techie’s favorite communication platform.